 A specialist in the history of photography, Dr. Payne explores a range of photographic practices in her research and teaching.
 These include the role of photography in national building, indigenous representation in photography, photojournalism, and contemporary photo-based art.
 Her current research project, “Views from the North,” is a collaborative photo-based oral history initiative (http://viewsfromthenorth.ca/index.html).
 For this project, students from the Inuit training program Nunavut Sivuniksavut are employed to interview Inuit elders in their home communities in Nunavut about archival photographs depicting those same communities decades ago.
 Dr. Payne is Principal Investigator for “Views from the North,” which is partnered with Nunavut Sivuniksavut, Library and Archives Canada and the Geomatics and Cartographic Research Centre of Carleton University.
 This research program has been funded by two successive grants from the Social Sciences and Humanities Research Council of Canada.
 Among other publications, Dr. Payne is author of The Official Picture: The National Film Board of Canada’s Still Photography Division and the Image of Canada, 1941-1971 (Montreal: McGill-Queen’s University Press, 2013), which has been nominated for the Melva Dwyer Award from the Art Libraries Society of North America.
 She is also co-editor (with Andrea Kunard) of The Cultural Work of Photography in Canada (also MQUP 2011).

-Mary Giles is the Special Projects Administrator for the School of Public Policy and Administration at Carleton University.
+Mary Giles is the Special Projects Administrator for the School of Public Policy and Administration (SPPA) at Carleton University.
 She facilitates special events, produces publications and advertising for the School’s programs and maintains the website.
 She was the event coordinator for the inaugural Power of the Arts National Forum in 2013, while working in the Dean’s Office for the Faculty of Arts and Social Sciences.
 Mary has also worked at the Carleton University Art Gallery, the University of Ottawa and York University.
 Mary has many years of experience planning large academic conferences including the International Research Society of Public Management (IRSPM) 2014, which was held for the first time in North America in April 2014 at Carleton University.
+Mary’s current projects include the Modern Treaties and Citizenship: The Next Forty Years, conference sponsored by SPPA’s Indigenous Policy and Administration program and the Gwich’in Tribal Council, which will take place at Carleton University in March 2016.
 She also has a background in editing, publishing and website maintenance, and is currently working towards an MA in English Literature at Carleton University.

 Peter Flegel is the Director of Communications and Programs at the Michaëlle Jean Foundation.
 A classically trained pianist, Gospel and R&B singer, songwriter, and producer, Flegel has worked with such greats as Michael Bolton, Noah “40” Shebib, Chris De Burgh, and Paul Anka, while directing Gospel choirs and writing for artists like Quebec pop sensation Jacynthe and JRDN.
 Academically inclined, he has pursued a postsecondary diploma in Child Studies, a bachelor degree in Political Science and a Masters in Political Theory, at McGill University.
 The Haitian-born former orphan has also won numerous scholarships and academic awards, including the Governor General’s AcademicMedal for highest academic average.
 An ardent advocate for human emancipation and social justice, he has ten years-experience working through a variety of local, national and international NGOs to advance the rights of racialized and LGBTQ minorities and other oppressed peoples.
 Beginning in 2005, Flegel began working for Canada’s first Governor General and Commander-in-Chief of African descent, the Rt.
 Hon.
 Michaëlle Jean.
 There, he created and implemented her youth, arts and community engagement program for which he implemented youth-driven community empowerment initiatives across Canada, in Europe, Central America and Africa.
 He also acted as an official speechwriter for Madame Jean.